LeosDev13/idealista-scraper/README.md

 🔹 Requirements:

-Docker already installed in yout machine.
+- Docker already installed in your machine.
-Ensure that pyproject.toml define correctly the dependencies.
+- Ensure that pyproject.toml define correctly the dependencies.

 ## 📌 Usage